 Outlook and Aims

-- Promoting, Protecting and Nurturing Greenspace - litter picks - improving paths - community growing and conservation projects
+- Promoting, Protecting and Nurturing Greenspace for community wellbeing - litter picks - improving paths - community growing and conservation projects

 - Cataloguing, Protecting and Encouraging Habitats - ecological surveys - getting protection orders - improving habitats